-In celebration of the 35th anniversary, children born in 2015 or 2016 can take advantage of the free Pre-K Imagination Season Pass.
+Have you heard of Free Pre-k play?
+That’s where children ages 4-5, can take advantage of the free Pre-K Imagination Season Pass.
 “This free pass allows imaginations to roam as kids explore the fun and wonder of Dollywood, including the park’s celebrated new area, Wildwood Grove.”

 Located adjacent to Dollywood theme park, Dollywood’s Splash Country features a variety of water attractions meant to cool you off and make you smile.
 There are slides that are high and straight and slides that have twists and turns.
 There are calm and cooling float trips and an adventure structure with water falling from everywhere.

-In summer, there are nightly fireworks displays cleverly named “Dolly’s Nights of Many Colors.”
+In summer, there are nightly firework displays cleverly named “Dolly’s Nights of Many Colors.”